sjain-stanford/SCM-PLL/README.md

 <br>
 Journal of Control, Automation and Electrical Systems (Springer) 2014

-Author's copy of the published papers is attached for personal use only. **The final publication is available at link.springer.com**.
+Author's copy of the published papers is attached for personal use only. **The official publication is available at link.springer.com**.

 ### Demo Videos